csc-training/hybrid-openmp-mpi/docs/03-openmp-datasharing.md

 # Runtime functions

 - Runtime functions can be used either to read the settings or to set (override) the values
 - Function definitions are in
     - C/C++ header file `omp`.h
     - `omp_lib` Fortran module (`omp_lib`.h header in some implementations)
-- Two useful routines for finding out thread id and number of threads:
+- Two useful routines for finding out thread ID and number of threads:
     - `omp_get_thread_num()`
     - `omp_get_num_threads()`